-Completed in May 2002, the OWU greenhouse is located on the south side of the Conrades Science Center.
+Completed in May 2002, the OWU greenhouse is located on the south side of the Schimmel/Conrades Science Center.
 The structure houses OWU’s botanical teaching collection, as well as student and faculty research projects.
 The Moore Greenhouse is a wonderful facility for research and teaching with living plants, and boasts a collection of almost 500 specimens collected from countries around the world.
 The four climate-controlled rooms recreate the conditions of a tropical rainforest habitat, a desert habitat, and temperate conditions similar to the climate of Ohio.
 Botany students routinely use the greenhouse for controlled experiments in plant propagation, physiology, and ecology.

 Jane Decker Arboretum

 This arboretum provides students, visitors, and members of the Delaware community with a living laboratory for learning about plant identification and diversity, arboriculture, landscape design, and ecology.
 The Jane Decker Arboretum includes 105 species of trees and woody plants from temperate regions around the world.
 Tours of the arboretum may be scheduled by contacting OWU Professor of Botany David Johnson at 740-368-3505 or at email@example.com.

 Ohio Wesleyan University maintains two forested nature preserves, which serve as outdoor facilities for teaching and research.
 Each preserve was donated by a family interested in preserving the integrity of the land in the foreseeable future.